+If you’re trying to look up doctors and hospitals for Medicare Advantage plans on Medicare.gov, it is frustrating!
+That’s because you can’t do it.
+Medicare.gov doesn’t allow you to search for Medicare Advantage Providers.
 I call this a “Frustrating Flaw” in my book, and in my opinion, it’s a massive gap in the usability of the entire shopping experience on Medicare.gov.

-Doctors and hospitals enter and leave Medicare Advantage plan networks all the time, especially at the end of the year.
-If your preferred doctors, hospitals, outpatient facilities or other healthcare providers aren’t in the Medicare Advantage plan network you have or are considering buying, my advice is to find a plan that has all of them in the network.
-It’s going to take some work, but it will be worth it.
+Doctors and hospitals enter and leave Medicare Advantage plan networks, especially at the end of the year.
+Suppose your preferred doctors, hospitals, outpatient facilities, or other healthcare providers aren’t in the Medicare Advantage plan network or are considering buying.
+My advice is to find a plan that has all of them in the network.
+It will take some work, but it will be worth it.

 Christine, I hope this helped!